Clomid (Clomifene Citrate)

 Who Should Not Take Clomid

-Don’t use Clomid if you’re allergic to clomifene citrate, have liver disease or liver problems, have hormone-dependent tumors, have abnormal uterine bleeding of unknown cause, have ovarian cysts (except polycystic ovary), or have had vision problems related to previous Clomid use.
+Do not use Clomid if you are allergic to clomifene citrate, have liver disease, hormone-dependent tumors, abnormal uterine bleeding of unknown cause, ovarian cysts (except polycystic ovary), or a history of vision disorders related to Clomid.

 Medical Conditions to Discuss